-Over the last year, we’ve spoken at length about the evolution of the role of the finance professional.
+Over the last year, we’ve spoken at length about the evolution of the role of the finance professional, partly due to automation.
 This process looks set to continue as we move into 2020 and new technology makes steady progress.
 So, with that in mind, what will become of finance professionals in 2020 and what technologies and trends should credit managers look out for?

 An increase in automation